urvishEnacton/movieRating/README.md

     critic can give rating after he is verified by admin gender wise good and worst movie also gender + age group wise A critic can only write a description and upload a video regarding a movie rating.

+1000 doller
+      only audience and admin login
+      give only rating
+      get different type of information
+      without paid
+      normal information like top 10 worst 10 movies. get some filters like director, cast, producer, year category. in paid plan
+      can read movie rating which given by experts (which add admin)

+2500 doller
+      audience, critic and admin login
+      give only rating + write description and also upload video of review get different type of information
+      without paid
+      normal information like top 10 worst 10 movies. get some filters like director, cast, producer, year, category + user wise rating audience and critic .
+      Users give over all reviews and critics can give category wise reviews like character, story lineup , etc. and critics also upload video of movie reviews. gender and age wise popular movies.
+      get overall rating across multiple platform
+      in paid plan
+      can read and watch movie reviews given by critics. which category type is most liked by the viewer nowadays. category wise movie rating given by critics.(for director/producer)

 Task wise timing
     o   Setup and crud of user and other module - 1 day